Limerick–Foynes railway line

 The Limerick to Foynes Railway is a 42 km mothballed line in County Limerick, Ireland that connected the city of Limerick with the port of Foynes.
 A tender was published, for the works to reopen the line, in mid-2022.
 These works, starting with the clearing of vegetation, had begun by late 2022.
+As of November 2024, the line was expected to open for freight in 2026, with potential for passenger service in the future.

 History

-The railway was opened in April 1858 by the Limerick and Foynes Railway, which was taken over by the Waterford and Limerick Railway in 1873.
+The railway was authorised by the Limerick and Foynes Railway Act 1853 (16 & 17 Vict. c. clxviii), and opened in April 1858 by the Limerick and Foynes Railway, which was taken over by the Waterford and Limerick Railway under the Waterford and Limerick Railway Act 1873 (36 & 37 Vict. c. clxxviii).

 Initially there was no direct access to the line from Limerick station, with the line branching off at Limerick Check signal cabin.
-As part of the Cork and Limerick Direct Railway, operated by the Great Southern and Western Railway, a direct line was built in 1862.
+As part of the Cork and Limerick Direct Railway, authorised by the Cork and Limerick Direct Railway Act 1860 (23 & 24 Vict. c. c) and operated by the Great Southern and Western Railway, a direct line was built in 1862.
 Construction of a 3 mi branch to the cement factory at Castlemungret begun in September 1956, with the line opening on 1 October 1957.
 No passengers were carried on the Castlemungret branch, and the line to Foynes closed to passengers on 2 February 1963.
 Goods trains continued to run, and increased traffic to Castlemungret resulted in a second track being built between Limerick Check and the junction to the factory.
 The direct curve into Limerick Colbert was closed and lifted in September 1975, while ground frames connecting the Castlemungret and Foynes lines were removed in the 1980s, leaving the lines operationally separate.
 Goods trains to Foynes ceased in November 2000, and in May 2002 the last train, a weed sprayer, moved on the line.
 The line was disconnected from the broader Irish Rail network at Limerick Check in November 2007.
 Goods trains to Castlemungret continued until 2009, with the branch finally being disconnected in 2013.